bentormey/btormey/src/pages/posts/what-can-machine-learning-tell-you-about-your-weight.md

 If you don't take enough samples, you lose important information.
 The Nyquist-Shannon theorem suggests that we should use a sample rate greater than two measurements per week (a sample rate >  2/7) to attempt to reconstruct what's happening over the weekly timescale.

+Here are two curves showing weight gain in red and weight loss in green.
 Look what happens when you only take two measurements.

 ![](/images/untitled-design.png)

+Both curves look the same when we sample at those points and try to extrapolate the trend.

 There's observation error too, which happens even if you consistently take your measurements on the same scale at the same time.